Biden, Scholz to 'get into the weeds' on Ukraine war, China concerns in Washington

 Germany, which has typically taken a much less hawkish stance on China, its top trading partner, than the United States, has suggested China could play a role in bringing about peace - a prospect many China observers view with skepticism.

+A second senior U.S. official downplayed suggestions of big strains between Washington and Berlin.

+"The relationship is in a rock-solid place," the official said.
+"Tomorrow’s meeting will largely focus on what we are doing together next to support Ukraine - a sign of the good footing the relationship continues to be on."

-The U.S. official underscored close coordination between Berlin and Washington, and welcomed Scholz's speech to parliament on Thursday, in which he urged China not to provide weapons to Moscow and asked Beijing to exert pressure on Russia to pull back its forces.
+U.S. officials welcomed Scholz's speech to parliament on Thursday, in which he urged China not to provide arms to Moscow and asked Beijing to pressure Russia to pull back its forces.

 "U.S. policymakers have a chronic concern that industrial European powerhouses like Germany will allow their commercial interests in China to temper their willingness to take tough positions on security and geopolitical issues," said Daniel Russel, who served as the top U.S. diplomat for East Asia under President Barack Obama and is now with the Asia Society.